./_static/eclipse_font.png ./_static/logo_white.png

-Qrisp is a high-level programming language for creating and compiling quantum algorithms.
-Its structured programming model enables scalable development and maintenance.
+Qrisp is a high-level language for building and compiling quantum algorithms.
+Its structured programming model supports scalable, maintainable development.
+With seamless JAX integration, Qrisp enables hybrid real-time algorithm design and analysis.

 Key Features#